paulinho-16/MEIC-ASSO/docs/README.md

 * [Contributing](#contributing)

 ## Product envisioning

-_Instructions: Use this section to provide a high-level view over what the product intends to provide in terms of function and non-functional requirements.
-These high-level requirements will later be broken up and documented as user stories._

 ### Vision

-_Instructions: write a short paragraph describing the overall vision for the system._
+The product intends to improve the uni4all app developed by NIAEFEUP.
+It will provide features such as authentication, scraping, an integrated chat, calendar and jobs, payments, notifications, group making, feedback and registrations.
+In terms of non-functional requirements it is of relevance performance, operating and lifecycle quality.

 ### Themes